taylorsilva/posts/building-and-pushing-images/README.md

       image: image/image.tar
 ```

-You can set the pipeline with this command, updating the variable values with real values the pipeline can use.
+You can set the pipeline with the following `fly` command, updating the variable values with real values the pipeline can use.
 The behaviour is similar to [`docker push`](https://docs.docker.com/engine/reference/commandline/push/):

 ```
 fly -t <target> set-pipeline -p build-and-push-image \